MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-cross-train.md

 #### Cross train the LUIS models of the travel bot

-To enable this fictional travel bot to handle the interruption in the previous example, you need to update the the flight dialog's LUIS model, contained in the **flightDialog.lu** file, to include a new intent named `_interruption`, then add the utterances for the `BookHotel` intent.
+To enable this fictional travel bot to handle the interruption in the previous example, you need to update the flight dialog's LUIS model, contained in the **flightDialog.lu** file, to include a new intent named `_interruption`, then add the utterances for the `BookHotel` intent.
 The **flightDialog.lu** file is used to create your LUIS application associated with the flight dialog.

 > [!TIP]
 >